-With ground-up bone fragments (about the mass of a pill) extracted from 3 Neanderthal females - whose remains were recovered at the Vindija site in Croatia, more has been learned through genetically sequencing Neanderthals than studying them in the fossil record.
+With ground-up bone fragments (about the mass of a pill) extracted from 3 Neanderthal females - whose remains were recovered at the Vindija site in Croatia, more has been learned through genetically sequencing Neanderthals, than by studying them in the fossil record.
 To science, Neanderthals stretch back to 1856 - when the Feldhofer Grotte yielded the first Neanderthal remains - a skull-cap and some bones.

 The bones from the Vindija cave fall within the range of 38-44Kyr.
 Neanderthal DNA appears to be packed into the human genome randomly, suggesting that it did not confer survival advantages on modern humans.
 (Update: see the following footnote . ) Interestingly, no evidence for gene flow was found, traveling in the opposite direction - from Homo Sapiens to Neanderthals.
 This fact might be accounted for - if the interspecific, "love-fest" in Europe occurred between small, invading wavelets of modern humans and a large, settled population of Neanderthals (or between a wave of modern humans whose population-size was expanding and a resident population of Neanderthals whose population-size was contracting).
 The lack of human genes in the Vindija females' bones could - also - have been a circumstance of their times.
 Modern humans may not have arrived in their vicinity (present-day Croatia) ~40Kyr ago.